FarronF/limerick-council-meetings/meetings/2024/04/03-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Meeting of the Municipal District of Newcastle West - 5th March 2024.md

 roads to reduce noise in residential areas, speed ramps and what measures can be taken to

-reduce the effect of noise from traffic on nearby dwelling houses.--- 3
+reduce the effect of noise from traffic on nearby dwelling houses.
+---
+3

 4.